Hifrom/MD_YOLOv1/Webcam/Readme.md

-This folder contain webcam.py for inference pre-train model by usb-webcam
+This folder contain webcam.py for testing usb webcam